oliverzh2000/wen-reader/README.md

 - **Pleco** (optional external integration)
   https://www.pleco.com/
-  Not bundled with the app; WenReader simply provides an option to send text to Pleco if installed.
+  Not bundled with the app; Wen Reader simply provides an option to send text to Pleco if installed.

 ---

 ## Privacy

-WenReader collects **no data**.
+Wen Reader collects **no data**.
 Specifically:

 - no analytics